ChrSchu90/CryptomatorVaultSync/README.md

 | `UPSTREAM_EXTRA_ARGS` | empty | Additional arguments passed to rclone. |
 | `UPSTREAM_START_DELAY_SECONDS` | `0` | Optional delay after unmounting the vault before running rclone. |

-### `PUID`, `PGID` and `UMASK`
+### `PUID`, `PGID`, `UMASK` and `CRYPTOMATOR_VAULT_FIX_PERMISSIONS`

-`PUID`, `PGID`, and `UMASK` control the user, group, and file creation mask used by the sync process.
+`PUID`, `PGID`, and `UMASK` define the user, group, and file creation mask used by the sync process.
+This is important when the encrypted Cryptomator vault is stored on a mounted host directory, especially on NAS systems or shared folders.

-This is especially useful on systems where the container writes vault files that are later accessed from a share.
-Make sure to enable `CRYPTOMATOR_VAULT_FIX_PERMISSIONS` as well.

-For most single-user Linux setups, the default is usually fine:
+For most single-user Linux setups, the defaults are usually sufficient:

 ```env
 PUID=1000